munikumare/CacheChanges/ReadMe.txt

-Navigate to the DiffSample Folder using GitBash
+Navigate to the DiffSample Folder usingg GitBash

 Change the name of src-reg -> src
 ****